Has your supervisor made sexual advances towards you?

 - The victim does not have to be the person directly harassed but can be a witness of such behavior who finds the behavior offensive and is affected by it.

-- The place of harassment occurrence may vary from school, university, workplace and other.
+- The place of harassment occurrence may vary from school, university, workplace, and others.

 - There may or may not be other witnesses.